Heterogeneity of Central Nodes Explains the Benefits of Time-Varying Control in Complex Dynamical Networks: Problem Statement: Comparison of Time-Varying and Time-Invariant Control Scheduling

+\begin{definition}\longthmtitle{Class $\Vc$ and $\Ic$ networks} Consider a dynamical network described by~\eqref{eq:dyn} and the measure $\chi$ introduced in~\eqref{eq:chi}.
+We say that the network belongs to class $\Vc$ if it has $\chi > 0$ and we say it belongs to class $\Ic$ otherwise ($\chi = 0$). \end{definition}

+In words, class $\Vc$ networks are those that benefit from TVCS and class $\Ic$ networks are those that do not.
+Our main problem of interest is then as follows.

+\begin{problem} Given the set of all dynamical networks described by dynamics of the form~\eqref{eq:dyn}, characterize the sets $\Vc$ and $\Ic$ in terms of the network structure $A$ and develop efficient and easy-to-interpret methods for distinguishing between them. \end{problem}

-These observations collectively raise a fundamental question: which networks do and which networks do not benefit from TVCS, and how can one distinguish between them?
-For ease of reference, we call these networks as class $\Vc$ and $\Ic$, respectively.
-In other words, a network belongs to class $\Vc$ if it has $\chi > 0$ and to class $\Ic$ otherwise.
-In the following, we restrict our attention to the choice of controllability measure in equation~\eqref{eq:tr} due to its applicability to all network sizes, and carry a thorough analysis of its properties in order to address the aforementioned fundamental question in the theory of dynamical networks.
+In the following, we restrict our attention to the choice of controllability measure in equation~\eqref{eq:tr} due to its applicability to all network sizes and carry a thorough analysis of its properties in order to address Problem~\ref{prob}.